angolo40/ZabbixInstaller/README.md

 + If you want to use Encryption (Recommended):

-	+ Generating your PSK:
+	+ Change or Generating your PSK inside zabbix_agent.psk:
-		+ For example, a 256-bit (32 bytes) PSK can be generated using the following commands:
+		+ For example, a 256-bit (32 bytes) PSK can be generated using the following commands on Linux:
 		+ openssl rand -hex 32
 		+ Read https://www.zabbix.com/documentation/4.0/manual/encryption/using_pre_shared_keys for more option
-	+ Change key inside zabbix_agent.psk

 	+ Run InstallAgent.bat as Administrator
-	+ Choose correct option based on your
+	+ Choose correct option based on your  Windows architecture

 + If you don't want to use Encryption:

 	+ Run InstallAgent.bat as Administrator
-	+ Choose correct option based on your windows architecture
+	+ Choose correct option based on your Windows architecture

 + Configure Zabbix server:
 	+ Read https://www.zabbix.com/documentation/4.0/manual/encryption/using_pre_shared_keys for more option